-Ocean tides and the moon
+7. Ocean tides are caused by the moon

 It’s not only rotation that causes Earth to flatten at the poles, but it’s also from the moon’s gravitational pull.
 Because the moon is close to the Earth, it stretches the planet where it’s facing.

 When the Earth rotates, the bulge shifts on both sides of the planet according to the position of the moon.
 In full swing, this causes water levels to rise and fall which are ocean tides.